 Nervous system disorders

 Increased sweating, rash

-For very rare reports of psychiatric disorders (hallucination, confusion, depression), causal relationship with the use of meptazinol has not been established and therefore omitted from the table above.
+For very rare reports of psychiatric disorders (hallucination, confusion, depression), causal relationship with meptazinol has not been established and therefore omitted from the above table.

 Reporting of suspected adverse reactions